Mary Beth Buchanan

 Buchanan was the first woman and youngest person to be appointed to the position.
-Under Attorney Generals John Ashcroft and Alberto Gonzales, Buchanan held two key Justice Department posts, splitting time between Washington, D.C. and Pittsburgh up until her resignation as Acting Director of the Department of Justice's Office on Violence Against Women in December 2007.
+Under Attorneys General John Ashcroft and Alberto Gonzales, Buchanan held two key Justice Department posts, splitting time between Washington, D.C., and Pittsburgh up until her resignation as Acting Director of the Department of Justice's Office on Violence Against Women in December 2007.
 In May 2010, Buchanan was a candidate for the United States House of Representatives for Pennsylvania's 4th congressional district, but was defeated in the Republican primary.

 Personal

-Buchanan is a native of suburban Roscoe, Pennsylvania.
+Buchanan was born in July 25, 1963, and is a native of suburban Roscoe, Pennsylvania.
 She is a 1984 graduate of California University of Pennsylvania, and a 1987 graduate of the University of Pittsburgh School of Law.
 Her second husband, Thomas C. Buchanan, is the grandson of the founder of the Buchanan Ingersoll law firm.
 The firm, in which he is a partner, is now called Buchanan, Ingersoll & Rooney.

 Career

 Buchanan worked temporarily as an associate at Strassburger McKenna Gutnick & Potter after her 1987 law school graduation.

 Buchanan is an active member of the Federalist Society.
 She has spoken at many of the organization's conferences on various topics and has published two articles in the society's news magazine.
 Buchanan was slated to speak on "Warrantless Wiretapping, Wireless Tracking, and Law Enforcement" at the Boston University Student Chapter of the Federalist Society on January 28, 2009.